-No where else can make a sweet bread loaf like my hometown of Fall River, MA.
+Nowhere else can make a sweet bread loaf like my hometown of Fall River, MA.
 It is a traditional recipe that is known to be brought over from the immigrants of São Miguel.
-This bread is most popular at Easter, but enjoyed year round.
-I like to have mine for breakfast with a little butter added on it.
+This bread is most popular at Easter but enjoyed year-round.
+I like to have mine for breakfast with a little butter added to it.
 But, it is also served as dessert.
 This recipe is adapted from my local paper for "Easter sweet bread".
 For the holidays, a boiled egg is placed in the center of the loaf.
 I remember as a child, not being able to wait to get to the egg.
 So I would just dig in for it! :)

-Dissolve yeast in water and let rise to double in size.
+While cooling, dissolve the yeast in water and let rise to double in size.

-Punch down, deflating the dough.
-Form individual breads and put in buttered and floured pans (most any shape or size will do).
+Form individual bread loaves and put them in buttered and floured pans (most any shape or size will do).
 The dough should fill only half the pan.

 Brush top of dough with beaten egg.

 Bake at 325 degrees for 30 to 40 minutes (adjust longer cook time for larger loaves).
-The bread should be golden brown.